alisamaeid/Css-Flex-Box/README.md

 Simply open the `index.html` file in any browser.
 No installations or dependencies are needed.

 ## Contributing
 Contributions are welcome!
-Feel free to expand on this project by adding more sections, enhancing styling, or making it more user-friendly.
-It’s a great way to practice and showcase your skills.
+Feel free to expand on this project by adding more sections.

 <div align="center">
   <img src="./view.png" alt="Image Description" width="600"/>